kbull136/asg-02-instructions/milestone-03.md

 ## Visual Design Requirements

-- [ ] The visual design looks like at least _some_ effort was made to make things look _somewhat_ reasonable.
+- [ ] The visual design looks presentable enough to become a portfolio piece.

 > _I get that people are uber-busy on the back-end, coding up the codez.
 But you really **do** have to expend at least a *bit* of effort making things look presentable._
 >